 It’s one of the most popular antidepressants, with over 20 million prescriptions being dispensed in England in 2021 [2].

-Classed under the selective serotonin reuptake inhibitor (SSRI) class of antidepressant medications, it can be used to treat post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), panic disorder, anxiety disorders, as well as depressive disorders.
+Classed under the selective serotonin reuptake inhibitors (SSRI) class of antidepressant medications, it can be used to treat post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), panic disorder, anxiety disorders, as well as depressive disorders.

 Depression is a mood disorder that involves ongoing feelings of sadness, worthlessness, and anxiety.
 It can result from a combination of genetic, biological, and environmental factors.